alphagov/forms-deploy/infra/deployments/deploy/secrets/README.md

-# Shared EventBridge Bus for Secrets Events (custom bus)
+# EventBridge Forwarder for Secrets Events (deploy account)

-This stack runs in the secrets (deploy) account and provisions a custom EventBridge bus `secrets-shared`.
-A single forwarder rule on the default bus forwards Secrets Manager change events to the custom bus.
-Org members can then create namespaced rules and Lambda targets on `secrets-shared` only.
+This stack runs in the secrets (deploy) account and forwards Secrets Manager change events from the default bus to each environment account's default bus.
+Environment accounts then handle events locally with their own rules and Lambda functions.

 ## What this provides